+Attached is a "DRAFT" of the FY 2015 Comprehensive Annual Financial Report (CAFR).
+Council will receive a presentation from BKD, LLP.

-This item is to formally accept for approval the Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2015.
-The City engaged the independent certified public accounting firm BKD, LLP to perform the annual audit of the City of Lancaster and its component units for the fourth consecutive year.
-The audit field work began in November and concluded in March, 2016.
+The City engaged the independent certified public accounting firm BKD, LLP to perform the annual audit of the City of Lancaster and its component units.
+This is the fifth year that BKD LLP has conducted the City's audit.
+The audit field work began in January and concluded in March, 2016.
 The City staff and BKD worked closely to ensure all requests and deadlines were met to accomplish this goal.